saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

-#### NOTE
+#### Note

 Negative
-: The versions of the dependencies may have changed to a more updated version, or need a different version for your tests.
-If you have `npm` installed, it should auto-complete the most recent versions.
+: The versions of the dependencies may have changed to a more updated version (especially browser drivers when browsers update), or need a different version for your tests.
+If you need to update the version, simply change the version in `package.json` then run `npm install` in terminal.

 Under where it says directories and scripts, change the value of `"test" `to `"mocha"`